crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 ### Contracts

-To make the project flexible and *testable*, the actors are modeled with *protocols* instead of concrete implementations:
+To make the project flexible and simplify testing, the actors are modeled with *protocols* instead of concrete implementations:

 ```swift
 protocol Client {